samking13245/Dagu-rover-5---arduino-mega-2560---Xbee/README.md

 code for arduino mega 2560 to run Xbee and Dagu rover 5

-Project transferred from my instructables account http://www.instructables.com/id/Dagu-rover-5-arduino-mega-2560-Xbee/
+Project transferred from my instructables account http://www.instructables.com/id/Dagu-rover-5-arduino-mega-2560-Xbee/ Images and more info can be found there.

 Items needed for project